Hurricane Checklist for Businesses and Employees

 The other side of assessing your risk includes knowing which areas the organization should address to mitigate loss and recover quickly.
 Start with a detailed inventory of your:

-• People: Your most important responsibility is keeping your people safe and accounted for.
+- People: Your most important responsibility is keeping your people safe and accounted for.
 Maintain an up-to-date list of who is in the building, who is at home, and who is on the road so you know who is most at risk.
+You also want an accurate, up-to-date contact list with phone numbers for everyone.

-• Policies: Review your flood insurance and other disaster insurance policies, including any guidelines for documentation.
+- Policies: Review your flood insurance and other disaster policies with your insurance company, including any guidelines for documentation.
 HR teams will also need to review or outline employee policies related to compensation, early release, telework, returning to work, etc.

 Step 2: Develop a hurricane response plan

 Once you have a clear picture of a hurricane’s potential impact on your business, start mapping out how you’ll respond once the storm approaches.
-Developing a proactive hurricane preparedness plan with explicit instructions helps ensure continuity, reduce loss, and keep people safe.
+Developing a proactive hurricane preparedness plan with explicit instructions helps ensure continuity, reduce loss, and protect employee safety.

-• Plan ahead for a quick recovery: The faster your business can bounce back, the better.
-Business continuity should be one of your primary concerns—after the safety of your employees and customers.
-In your hurricane checklist, include a plan for cleanup and damage control, including making contact with employees and their families to offer assistance.
+- Plan ahead for a quick recovery: The faster your business can bounce back, the better.
+Business continuity and disaster recovery should be one of your primary concerns—after the safety of your employees and customers.
+In your hurricane checklist, include a recovery plan for cleanup and damage control, including making contact with employees and their families to offer assistance.

 Step 3: Practice & prepare